-No, you will have a local anaesthetic and the preparation should feel no different from a filling.
-If the tooth does not have a nerve, and a post crown is being prepared, then you may not need a local anaesthetic.
+No, you will have a local anesthetic and the preparation should feel no different from a dental filling.
+If the tooth does not have a nerve, and a post crown is being prepared, then you may not need a local anesthetic.

 Will the crown be noticeable?

 The crown will be made to match your teeth as closely as possible.
-The shade of the neighbouring teeth will be recorded, to make sure that the colour looks natural and matches the surrounding teeth.
+The shade of the neighboring teeth will be recorded, to make sure that the color looks natural and matches the surrounding teeth.